 So what is a native bee?

-The native Irish bee is a subspecies of the European honey bee which has evolved over thousands of years to thrive in all that the Irish climate can throw at it.
+The native Irish bee – Apis mellifera mellifera is a subspecies of the European honey bee which has evolved over thousands of years to thrive in all that the filthy Irish weather can throw at it.

 - There is always the risk of bringing in pests (like Small Hive Beetle) and diseases (such as the potentially devastating Fireblight) with the bees.
 And if you think that can’t happen – how do you think Varroa got here?

 - The mating of bees cannot be controlled, so imported bees mate with Irish bees.
 Subsequent generations are genetically screwed up so any observeable useful traits are no longer heritable in any predictable way.

-- They are less suited to the environment especially when the Irish weather gets rough;
+- Non-native bees and hybrids are less suited to the environment especially when the Irish weather gets rough;

-- The importation of a non-native queens can completely screw up a lifetime’s work.
+- The importation of even one non-native queen can completely screw up a lifetime’s work.
 Like mine – she said bitterly.

 If the importation of bees was halted today, the characteristics of the native bee would allow it to thrive while the imported strains would eventually fizzle out.